itu-tid/lecture-notes/Lectures/10-Backends-and-the-Parse-Platform.md

 ![](images/user-chat-message-model.png)

+In it, `p1` and `p2`, and `sender` are of type `Pointer` pointing to the `User` class.
+And `chat` is a pointer to the `Chat` class.

-Assuming that we have a component that aims to list all the chats in which the `Parse.User.current()` has  involved, one could use the following implementation:
+Let us assume that we have a component named `ListOfChats` that aims to list all the chats.
+Since the logged in user can be accessed with the `Parse.User.current()`, one could use the following implementation to get all the chats in which the current user is `p1`:

 ```javascript